Want to earn continuing education credit for this article? Learn more.

 Definition

-Often occurring bilaterally, anterior shin splints typically involve inflammation and/or small tears in the tibialis anterior muscle where it is attached to the tibia.
+Often occurring bilaterally, anterior shin splints typically involve irritation, inflammation, and/or small areas of tissue breakdown in the tibialis anterior muscle where it is attached to the tibia.
 The pain is usually noticeable when exercise begins, then decreases as exercise continues.
 Often experienced as a burning sensation, the pain worsens after exercise or the following morning.

 Due to the tearing of muscle fibers away from the periosteal attachment, anterior shin splints manifest as bumps and tender areas on the anterior leg.
 As these fibers heal, they become fibrotic, making it difficult for the muscle to lengthen normally.
 The fibrotic patches weaken the muscle by restricting movement, perpetuating the probability of future shin splints.
 Additionally, untreated shin splints place the individual at a greater risk for developing stress fractures.